Fl0W97/ci-p4-methods-library/README2.md

 - Manual input tests were carried out to simulate real-world usage of the application.
 This involved entering data manually into the system to ensure that all inputs were handled correctly and that the user interface responded appropriately.

+In view_methods/test.py
+MethodListTest: Tests filtering by purpose, duration, and location for the MethodList view.
+MethodPageTest: Tests if the method page correctly displays a method and its comments.
+CommentCreateTest: Tests creating a new comment on the method page.
+CommentEditTest: Tests editing a comment and ensuring only the author can edit it.
+CommentDeleteTest: Tests deleting a comment and ensuring only the author can delete it.

 ### Bugs (not fixed)